tillitis/dev-tillitis/hugo/content/hw/_index.md

 weight: 3
 ---

-# Hardware cores
+# TKey hardware design

+The TKey hardware design consists of a FPGA device and some support components mounted on the PCB.
+The FPGA design contain the TKey System on Chip (SoC) that TKey host apps are loaded and executed.
+Communication between the Tkey SoC and the client is handled by a small Microcontroller (MCU) that handles conversion between USB and UART.

+The SoC, called application_gpga consists of a CPU and a number of cores attached to the through the memory sub system.
+The following is a description of the CPU and the cores from a developer point of view.

 ## CPU

-TKey has a 32-bit RISC-V running at 18 MHz with an RV32IC_Zmmul (`-march=rv32iczmmul`) architecture.
+TKey has a 32-bit RISC-V running at 18 MHz.
+The CPU supports the RV32 instruction set with RV32IC_Zmmul (`-march=rv32iczmmul`) extentions.

-[comment]: What does this mean?
-No interrupts are used.
+This means that the base RV23I as well as compressed instructions are supported.
+The subset of the M(ath) extensin that includes multiplication, but not division is supported.

+There is no support for interrupts.

-Illegal instruction halts the CPU and another hardware core blinks the LED red forever.
+Illegal, unsupported instructions halts the CPU.
+CPU halting is detected by the HW and will blink the RGB LED with Red to indicate the error state.
+LED red forever.

 ## Execution monitor

-The execution monitor can be used to set up a watch that the program counter doesn't reach certain memory.
-You set a start and end address.
+The execution monitor can be used by TKey apps to prevent the CPU from trying to execute instructions from a defined memory area.

-When the monitor sees the program counter is about to enter a forbidden memory area it feeds it an illegal instruction which halts the CPU.
+When the excution monitor detects that the CPU is requesting instructions from the area, the monitor will force the CPU to read an illegal instruction.
+This will halt the CPU until reset.

-TODO Add how to set up.
+The execution monitor is set up by writing the start and end address to the registers in the TK1 core.
+When the addresses has been reset, the monitor is enabled by writing to the monitor control register.
+When enabled the monitor can not be disabled and the addresses can't be altered.

+Note that the monitor also protects the FW RAM.
+This area is always protected.

 ## FW ROM

-The ROM memory containing the firmware.
+The ROM memory contains the the firmware.
 After reset the CPU will read from the ROM to load, measure and start applications.
+The ROM image is part of the FPGA bitstream.

 ## RAM